|

 Step 6: Visas and documentation

-*From early 2025, the EU will be implementing the ETIAS travel authorisation to enter most European countries.
+The EU is implementing the ETIAS travel authorisation for entry into most European countries.

 Ensure your passport is valid for at least six months beyond your intended return date.